AdarWa/intercom-streamer/README.md

 - `/` — MJPEG stream that serves the latest camera frames.
 - `/force_proc` — Forces the detection pipeline to re-evaluate the current frame and publish the result.

+When `HTTP_AUTH_TOKEN` is set, every HTTP request must include the configured query parameter (defaults to `?auth=...`).
+Requests without the correct token receive a `401 Unauthorized` response.

 ## MQTT
 The app connects to the configured broker on startup and publishes state updates to `MQTT_STATE_TOPIC`.
 Messages are simple lowercase strings: `"true"` when a ring is detected, `"false"` when the scene returns to normal.